-The authors noted that this was the “first description of nasal packing with strips of cured pork for treatment of life-threatening hemorrhage in a patient with Glanzmann thrombasthenia,” a rare genetic disorder that causes chronic nosebleeds.
+The authors noted that this was the "first description of nasal packing with strips of cured pork for treatment of life-threatening hemorrhage in a patient with Glanzmann thrombasthenia," aka chronic nosebleeds.

-Despite some evidence that the bacon craze may be going too far (looking at you, Bacon Lube), the surprising treatment isn’t necessarily a sign that society has become a little too bacon obsessed.
+Despite some evidence that the bacon craze may be going too far (here's looking at you, Bacon Lube), the surprising treatment isn't necessarily a sign that society has become a little too bacon obsessed.
 Doctors of yesteryear apparently knew much about the curative powers of cured pork.

 According to a report in the Guardian, doctors in the 1940s and 1950s reported the benefits of salt pork in stopping the occasional nosebleed.
 Eventually, doctors may have turned up their noses at the practice because of "bacterial and parasitic complications," as well as improved medical techniques, the authors of the current study speculate.